 Joe was a committed patron to his church, St. Teresa’s Church in Pawtucket, where he volunteered for most of his life, raising over $400,000 in charitable contributions through his leadership and organization of the parish flea market.
 Joe was recognized from the Diocese of Providence for his years of service when he received the Lumen Gentium Award for Stewardship.
 Joe was a beloved member of his parish community, a warm and familiar face at Sunday mass and always willing to help others.

 Joe was an avid New England sports fan and supported youth sports and recreation in the city.
 He loved the Darlington American Little League, serving as a coach and board member for years and later as its President.
 Joe loved to golf, particularly with his friends.

 Joe was the epitome of a friend.
 Through good times and bad, Joe was there to celebrate or support.
 You would often find him on early mornings gathering with his buddies for coffee and comradery.
 Joe and Helen were “snowbirds” for many years and forged deep friendships in Davie, Florida.

 Joe was a humble man, but he was the heart and the rock of all of these groups.
 Joe was loved by all those who knew him and will be greatly missed.

-There will be a Mass of Christian Burial to celebrate Joe’s life at a time to be announced in St. Teresa’s Church, 358 Newport Avenue, Pawtucket.
+There will be a Mass of Christian Burial to celebrate Joe’s life on Saturday, July 18th at 11:30am at in St. Teresa’s Church, 358 Newport Avenue, Pawtucket.
 During these unprecedented times, a donation to St. Teresa’s Church in honor of Joe Rabbitt would be greatly appreciated.
-To leave an online condolence, please visit www.manningheffern.com.

 To send flowers to the family or plant a tree in memory of Joseph E Rabbitt Jr, please visit our floral store.